FabricMC/fabric-docs/develop/items/custom-item-groups.md

 ## Creating the Creative Tab {#creating-the-creative-tab}

 Adding a creative tab is pretty simple.
 Simply create a new static final field in your items class to store the creative tab and a resource key for it.
-You can then use Fabric's `FabricItemGroup.builder` to create the tab and add items to it:
+You can then use `FabricItemGroup.builder` to create the tab and add items to it:

 @[code transcludeWith=:::9](@/reference/latest/src/main/java/com/example/docs/item/ModItems.java)